bipphilippe/openhab2-compendium/configuring_a_thing.md

 ![](add-node-40.png)

 This window allows to :
-*
+* change the label, making it more informative;
-change the label, making it more informative;
+* modify the item type if needed;
-modify the item type if needed;
+* modify the category if needed.

-modify the category if needed.
+The modification are saved as soon as you select the *Save* button.